michaelwdarby3/vigilant-umbrella/README.md

 $ python main.py

 It will start up a flask application and initialize the model.
-This will also take several minutes, possibly up to 20.
+This should take a couple of minutes.
 Once it's started, on your browser, navigate to "http://127.0.0.1/recommendations?user_id=2bc424123e0a12d29c488bb6e565fe98d0a49b46", where the argument for user_id can be any of the user_ids in the dataset.
 It will return a json to you after a couple of seconds.